Mass Cannabis Store Brands

 In October 2020, there were more than 80 licensed dispensaries across the state, logging more than $1 billion in sales, generating approximately $170 million in tax revenues.

-How to get a medical marijuana card in Massachusetts
+How to get a MA medical marijuana card

 To apply for a medical marijuana card in the state of Massachusetts patients must be a Massachusetts resident, 18 years of age or older, and suffering from a “debilitating medical condition.”

 Once a medical marijuana doctor determines eligibility they will enter the patient into the state’s Medical Use of Marijuana Online system after which the state will provide patients with a PIN number to access the patient portal to complete their application.